Azure/azure-sdk/docs/golang/design.md

 {% include requirement/MUST id="golang-errors-documentation" %} document the error types that are returned by each method.
 Don't document commonly returned error types, for example `context.DeadlineExceeded` when an HTTP request times out.

 {% include requirement/MUSTNOT id="golang-errors-other-types" %} create arbitrary error types.
-Use error types provided by the standard library or `azcore`.
+Use error types provided by the service, standard library, or `azcore`.

 ## Logging